salvq/megacmd/README.md

 ## Prerequisites

-Create folder `megacmd` and empty file `megacmd.cfg` within that folder, for example `/share/Container/megacmd/megacmd.cfg`
+Create folder `megacmd` and an empty file `megacmd.cfg` within that folder, for example `/share/Container/megacmd/megacmd.cfg`

 File `megacmd.cfg` stores configuration information such as download and/or upload speed.